Does When You Book Actually Matter?

 - Success (~49%) is the highest-performing centre in Perth

-- WA only requires 50 supervised hours — consider doing more before booking
+- WA only requires 50 supervised hours, so consider doing more before booking

 SA